-In normal operation, CSB is used to signal to the device that SPI commands are to be received and processed.
-When CSB is brought low, the device processes SCLK and SDIO to process instructions.
+During normal operation, CSB is used to signal to the device that SPI commands are to be received and processed.
+When CSB is brought low, the device processes SCLK and SDIO to execute instructions.
 Normally, CSB remains low until the communication cycle is complete.
 However, if connected to a slow device, CSB can be brought high between bytes, allowing older microcontrollers enough time to transfer data into shift registers.
 CSB can be stalled when transferring one, two, or three bytes of data.
 When W0 and W1 are set to 11, the device enters streaming mode and continues to process data, either reading or writing, until CSB is taken high to end the communication cycle.
-This allows complete memory transfers without having to provide additional instructions.
-Regardless of the mode, if CSB is taken high in the middle of any byte transfer, the SPI state machine is reset, and the device waits for a new instruction.
+This allows complete memory transfers without the need for additional instructions.
+Regardless of the mode, if CSB is taken high in the middle of a byte transfer, the SPI state machine is reset and the device waits for a new instruction.

 In addition to the operation modes, the SPI port can be configured to operate in different manners.
 For applications that do not require a control port, the CSB line can be tied and held high.
-This places the remainder of the SPI pins in their secondary mode as defined in the SDIO Pin and SCLK Pin sections.
+This places the remainder of the SPI pins in their secondary mode (see the AN-877 Application Note).
 CSB can also be tied low to enable 2-wire mode.
 When CSB is tied low, SCLK and SDIO are the only pins required for communication.
-Although the device is synchronized during power-up, caution must be exercised when using this mode to ensure that the serial port remains synchronized with the CSB line.
-When operating in 2-wire mode, it is recommended to use a 1-, 2-, or 3-byte transfer exclusively.
+Although the device is synchronized during power-up, caution must be exercised when using 2-wire mode to ensure that the serial port remains synchronized with the CSB line.
+When operating in 2-wire mode, it is recommended that a 1-, 2-, or 3-byte transfer be used exclusively.
 Without an active CSB line, streaming mode can be entered but not exited.

-In addition to word length, the instruction phase determines if the serial frame is a read or write operation, allowing the serial port to be used to both program the chip and read the contents of the on-chip memory.
+In addition to word length, the instruction phase determines whether the serial frame is a read or write operation, allowing the serial port to be used to both program the chip and to read the contents of the on-chip memory.
 If the instruction is a readback operation, performing a readback causes the serial data input/output (SDIO) pin to change direction from an input to an output at the appropriate point in the serial frame.

-Data can be sent in MSB- or LSB-first mode.
-MSB-first mode is the default at power-up and can be changed by adjusting the configuration register.
+Data can be sent in MSB first mode or LSB first mode.
+MSB first mode is the default at power-up and can be changed by adjusting the configuration register.
 For more information about this and other features, see the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.